 - 新幹線 – Shinkansen .
 High-speed express train lines.

 Some rapid trains require reserved seating, where you pay a slightly higher train fee.
 Inside the train, you’ll also find different seating types that you can choose from when purchasing your ticket.
-While waiting at the platform or waiting for the train to move, a conductor will usually check the tickets to ensure they are using the correct car.
+While waiting at the platform or for the train to move, a conductor usually checks the tickets to ensure that you use the correct car.

 - 自由席 (jiyuu seki) – Non-Reserved Seating.
-You need not make a prior reservation and are typically either the first three or last three cars of the train.
+You need not make a prior reservation, and you are typically either the first three or last three cars of the train.

 - 指定席 (shitei seki) – Reserved Seating.
-You would require to make a reservation at the ticket counter.
+You would need to make a reservation at the ticket counter.

-First of all, take a look at these useful Japanese terms that you may hear in train platforms in Japan.
+First of all, look at these useful Japanese terms that you may hear on train platforms in Japan.

 ~行き | ~ yuki | Bound for ~ (place) |